-This is a relatively easy activity to prepare that involves getting students to answer questions about a scene from a movie that they will watch class.
+The Movie Buzz ESL Activity is a relatively easy activity to prepare that involves getting students to answer questions about movie scenes.
 It helps with their listening with dialog and can also improve their speaking and discussion skills.Kids, Adults

 Prepare a scene or a number of scenes from a movie or TV drama that the students would be interested in.
 Ideally, find something with lots of dialog so you have more material to make questions for.